SimonLeonKrug/pyalchemy/README.md

 Because it is tedious to implement, `pyalchemy` already provides these kernels.
 It does not provide any electron densities, or functions for numerical integration.
 Both must be handled with other libraries.

 ## Examples, tricks and functionality
-The following examples are descirbed in the SI of the [paper](https://arxiv.org/abs/2203.13794).
+The following examples are described in the SI of the [paper](https://arxiv.org/abs/2203.13794).
 Except for the periodic systems and complemented by a multi-electron atom example, all codes can be found in the folder `examples`.

 ---
 #### The hydrogen-like atom in 1D